sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 ## Whatever you want
 Do you need anything else?
 Since we store all the data in Graphite and use Grafana you can create your own dashboards, which is super simple!

+If you are new to [Grafana](https://grafana.com) you should checkout the [basic concepts](https://grafana.com/docs/guides/basic_concepts/) as a start.
+Grafana is used by Cern, NASA and many many tech companies like Paypal, Ebay and Digital Ocean and it will surely work for you too :)

 # Configuration setup
 You have the dashboard and you need to collect metrics.
 Using the crontab works fine or or you can just run an infinite loop.